jphmrst/PLC/src/plc/vfp/Connectives.lagda.md

      exercises from the final sections on distributivity and exponentials? -->

-This chapter introduces the basic logical connectives, by observing a correspondence between connectives of logic and data types, a principle known as _Propositions as Types_:
+This section introduces the basic logical connectives, by observing a correspondence between connectives of logic and data types, a principle known as _Propositions as Types_: